A History of Icelandic Literature

 A big problem in trying to grasp the history of Iceland is the blur of names, places and events over the last 1140+ years.
 This book helped me understand how Iceland changed over that time, in particular the power struggles between the goðar (chieftains) and the saga-heroes of the early years.
 The Icelandic people were then challenged by the Church and the royalty of Norway and Denmark, made chattel to monopolistic traders and even besieged by pirates!
 Obviously, the book ends right after World War I, with a chapter devoted to Icelandic emigration.

 I may have finally read enough Icelandic history for it to finally "stick" in my brain.
 I wouldn't want to take a test on what I've read, but in reading this book most of the events were familiar and the flow of Iceland's history, particularly from 1300 to 1700, made for compelling reading.
-This is a somewhat rare book, but a diligent researcher can find a copy in WorldCat.
+This is a somewhat rare book, but a diligent researcher should be able to find a copy in WorldCat.